 Boarders receive a lot of care and support from both their friends, the boarding staff and their tutors.
-The Head of Boarding and Assistant House Parent will be available to help you with prep, general advice or any personal matters.
+The Boarding staff will be available to help you with prep, general advice or any personal matters.

 The Graduate Assistants and Senior Boarder from Year 13 are also good at offering friendship and support when you need someone to talk to.